Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

-In general, we want the answers to the following questions: \begin{enumerate} \item Under what condition is self-sustainability possible? \item Can we come up with a formula or a bound for self-sustainability probability? \item How should we design a system, provided a constraint on the eventual energy outage probability? \end{enumerate}
+Given these basic definitions, we can quickly point out that for an HC system, if the energy source is intermittent and the energy consumption is steady, then the consumer will almost surely experience an eventual outage.
+Hence, the HC system is not a self-sustaining architecture, which is unlike an HSC or HS/C system.
+Noting that the HSC and the HS/C systems are mathematically equivalent (although their physical implementations could be different), we want the answers to the following questions about the HSC system: \begin{enumerate} \item Under what condition is self-sustainability possible? \item Can we come up with a formula or a bound for the probability of self-sustainability? \item How should we design a system, provided a constraint on the eventual energy outage probability? \end{enumerate}

+In this work, we are concerned with the phenomenological aspects of an HSC system, and not with the aspects of optimization.
+We have tried to answer the above three questions under a suitable set of assumptions.
+Specifically, we have studied the HSC architecture for the case where energy arrives impulsively, storage capacity is infinite, and the rate of energy consumption is constant.
+Given these assumptions, the rest of the paper is occupied with the required theoretical analysis, after which a few simple design principles emerge: